-After listening to the news of this new education policy, all students may have some detailed questions in their minds.
-Their minds will be filled with questions as well as happiness because this is the first time the government has taken some wise steps towards solving the problems of students.
+After listening to the news of this new education policy, all students may have detailed questions.
+Their minds will be filled with questions and happiness because this is the first time the government has taken some wise steps towards solving students' problems.

 I will try to cover all the questions plus some details about the new education policy by the Indian government.

 - All higher education institutions, except legal and medical colleges, are to be governed by a single regulator.

 - Standard norms are in place for private and public higher education institutions.

 - Board exams are to be based on knowledge application.

 - Home language, mother tongue or regional language to be the medium of instruction up to class.